 332 S Michigan Ave

 Chicago IL 60604

 25 October 2019

 I am writing on behalf of the public school advocacy group Illinois Families for Public Schools to express our deep concern about a new parental consent form that the Illinois State Board of Education has made available to local education agencies (LEAs), “SAT Suite of Assessments: Participation in College Planning Options Consent Form”.

 Our concerns are as follows:

 - This consent form only states that the College Board shares data with third parties; it does not inform parents that the College Board will be receiving monetary compensation from the organizations with whom it is sharing the data, i.e. it will be selling this data, according to the US Department of Education, not just disclosing it to an array of third parties.
-This is a deceptive practice, and, moreover, we believe it is an illegal practice for the College Board to engage in such data sales (referred to by them as “licensing”) under Illinois’ Student Online Privacy Protection Act (SOPPA).
+This is a deceptive practice, and, moreover, we believe it is an illegal practice for the College Board to engage in such data sales (referred to by them as “licensing”) under Illinois’ Student Online Personal Protection Act (SOPPA).
 It is also an illegal practice to sell the data of any child under 16 without explicit parental consent under Illinois’ Children's Privacy Protection and Parental Empowerment Act.
 The Office of the Illinois Attorney General confirmed with us last week that they are investigating the College Board’s business practices for this very reason.